ehsansdr/Docker_Tutorial/READme.md

 `docker tag d2c94e258dcb iamrj888/myfirstrepo:v1`

+creates a new tag for an existing Docker image.
+Tags allow you to label and reference multiple versions of an image.
+This command is frequently used before uploading an image to a registry under a different tag.

  **repository name must be lowercase**

  **do not need to have github,you need the password you set in** docker hub **you will have identical image with the drfrent name**